ahmadalli/public-notes/docs/0020-a-guide-to-writing.md

 ### Audience

-It's also important to know who we are writing for.
+It's also important to know for whom we are writing.
 For example, in these documents, I'm mostly writing for myself and people who are like-minded.
-It's important to clarify the audience because so that the writing would not be a waste of time for both the writer and the reader.
+It's important to clarify the audience so that the writing would not be a waste of time for both the writer and the reader.

 ## Step 1: Creating the components of the writing

 To get started we need to have some components, which are the things we want to write about.
 These components can come from various places.
 At this stage we don't care about the order of the content, we just want to get the ideas out of our head.

-This part is adapted from Aristotle's [Art of Rhetoric](https://en.wikipedia.org/wiki/Rhetoric_(Aristotle)) book.
+This part is adapted from Aristotle's [Art of Rhetoric](<https://en.wikipedia.org/wiki/Rhetoric_(Aristotle)>) book.
 There are three places where we can get ideas from for writing:

 - **Head**
 - **Heart**